 Relieving chronic pain and controlling medical conditions such as frequent urination may improve sleep in some people.
 Treating depression can also improve sleep.

-Sleeping in a quiet place and drinking a glass of warm milk before bed may improve the symptoms.
-Other ways to promote sleep include following these healthy lifestyle tips:
+Sleeping in a quiet room that isn't too hot or too cold and having a relaxing bedtime routine may help improve symptoms.
+Other ways to promote sleep include these healthy lifestyle tips:

 If you can't fall asleep after 20 minutes, get out of bed and do a quiet activity such as reading or listening to music.

 Avoid using sleeping pills to help you sleep, if possible.
-They can lead to dependence and can make sleep problems worse over time if you don't use them correctly.
-Your health care provider should assess your risks of daytime sleepiness, mental (cognitive) side effects, and falls before you begin taking sleep medications.
+They can lead to dependence and can make sleep problems worse over time if you don't use them the right way.
+Your provider should assess your risks of daytime sleepiness, mental (cognitive) side effects, and falls before you begin taking sleep medicines.

 For most people, sleep improves with treatment.
 However, others may continue to have sleep disruptions.

 Possible complications are:

 Call for an appointment with your provider if a lack of sleep or too much sleep is interfering with daily living.